 Estimated Price: $425 – $475

-Marketed as the mother of all car seats, the Clek Foonf – one of very few infant car seats equipped to carry children up to 50lbs in a rear-facing position – makes big promises and still manages to overdeliver.
-This is thanks to Clek’s engineers pushing the capabilities of a car seat to new extremes, packing first class comfort and convenience into a seat which aces crash tests with ease.
+Marketed as the mother of all car seats, the Clek Foonf – one of very few infant car seats equipped to carry children up to 50 lbs in a rear-facing position – makes big promises and still manages to overdeliver. lek’s engineers have pushed the capabilities of a car seat to new extremes, packing first-class comfort and convenience into a seat that aces crash tests with ease.

-However, this is a giant seat – much bulkier than any other on this list.
-And while that extra weight bolsters its safety rating and leaves a little room for added luxuries, our Geeks recommend against using the Foonf in anything smaller than a medium-sized sedan.
-That said, installing the seat in our larger test vehicles was quick and painless.
+One potential downside to this seat is its large size.
+While that extra weight bolsters its safety rating and leaves a little room for added luxuries, our Geeks recommend against using the Foonf in anything smaller than a medium-sized sedan.
+That said, installing the seat is quick and painless.

 Once your seat is secure, you can adjust the structural headrest to accommodate your little one.
 It’s the most versatile headrest we’ve seen, providing the same level of comfort and security for newborns as it does for children who have almost outgrown the seat.

-While the seat is large, Clek have managed to carve down the Foonf’s width to just 17 inches.
-Not only does this accommodate three-across seating (mandatory if you have a bigger family) but enables you to install the seat in the center rear position of your car.
+While the seat is large, Clek has managed to carve down the Foonf’s width to just 17 inches.
+Not only does this accommodate three-across seating (mandatory if you have a bigger family), but it also enables you to install the seat in the center-rear position of your car.

-Research shows that securing your little one in the rear seat of your vehicle reduces their chance of death or injury by 30%.
-When sitting in the center rear seat, your child is also shielded from potential side impact.
+Research shows that securing your little ones in the rear seat of your vehicle reduces their chance of death or injury by 30%.
+When sitting in the center-rear seat, your child is also shielded from potential side impact.

 The seat is equipped with advanced side-impact collision in the form of the adjustable headrest.
 Our Geeks loved the headrest’s deep side wings and series of crash force-absorbing foam layers.
 As mentioned earlier, this is a heavy seat – it weighs 33 pounds – but that extra mass translates into extra safety for your child in the form of a solid metal substructure and endless inner and outer energy-absorbing foam-layers.

-This seat is founded on the principle of finding ways to merge safety and comfort.
-For example, the adjustable padded headrest is built to nestle your child’s head and our little Geeks had no problem stealing shuteye on our longer test drives.
-Our favorite feature: the generous smooth recline function which can be configured with the push of a button to achieve peak comfort for your infant.
+The design is intended to merge optimal safety with maximum comfort.
+Our favorite feature: the generous smooth recline function, which can be configured with the push of a button to achieve peak comfort for your infant.